Fromm Four Star Nutritionals canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

 The Bottom Line

-Judging by its ingredients alone, Fromm Four Star Nutritionals appears to be an above-average canned dog food.
+Judging by its ingredients alone, Fromm Four Star Nutritionals looks like an above-average canned dog food.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.